Thais-PPaiva/MinE/README.md

 2. Expand the list of the available interpreters and click the Show All link.
 3. Select the target interpreter.<br>
 Source: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html#add_new_project_interpreter<br>

+### Interperter configuration (For VS Code)
+1. Go to File > Preferences > Settings or Press “Ctrl + ,”.
+2. Choose User > Extensions>Python > Python Path and paste the path of where the python is installed.
+3. Add “\python.exe” at the end of the path.